Assisted Living Abuse & Neglect Lawsuits

 Receive a free case consultation from one of our experienced and compassionate Assisted Living Abuse Attorneys: 1-888-375-9998.

 Most clients come to us with more questions than answers.
 That is perfectly OK.
 Our assisted living injury attorneys provide a basic primer on assisted living negligence cases below.

 If you have any questions at all, call or chat with us now.
 All case consultations are free and we only get paid if we make a financial recovery for you on your case.

 How are ALF abuse and neglect cases brought if the injured person has dementia, or has passed away?

-Usually, the claim is brought against the memory care or assisted living by a family member.
+Usually, the claim is brought against the memory care or assisted living facility by a family member.
 Most commonly this is the spouse, if alive and competent.
-Oftentimes cases are brought by the victim’s adult children.
+Oftentimes cases are brought by the victim’s adult children as well.